Battle of Katipunan

-Battle of Katipunan refers to the school rivalry between Ateneo de Manila University and the University of the Philippines Diliman (UP) began during games and meets that preceded the establishing of the National Collegiate Athletic Association of the Philippines (NCAA), or which both schools were founding members, and continues in the University Athletic Association of the Philippines (UAAP) where both universities compete.
+The Battle of Katipunan, also known as the Katipunan derby, refers to the school rivalry between Ateneo de Manila University and the University of the Philippines Diliman (UP) began during games and meets that preceded the establishing of the National Collegiate Athletic Association (NCAA), of which both schools were founding members, and continues in the University Athletic Association of the Philippines (UAAP) where both universities compete.
 After competing in the NCAA for several years, UP left the NCAA to co-found the UAAP.
 Ateneo joined the UAAP in 1978.

 As the main campuses of both schools are located along Katipunan Avenue in Quezon City, games between Ateneo and UP are referred to as the "Battle of Katipunan".

 The Ateneo's teams are called the Ateneo Blue Eagles and the UP teams are called the UP Fighting Maroons.

 History

 Friendly basketball games between Ateneo and UP were held in the 1920s.
 The games saw the introduction of organized cheerleading in the Philippines by Ateneo to boost their teams.
 In 1924, both schools co-founded the NCAA.
 UP left the NCAA in 1938 and co-founded the UAAP.
 Ateneo left the NCAA in 1978 due to violence in games, and joined the UAAP.
 Ateneo–UP basketball games were originally held in Intramuros.